-Slayer guitarist Jeff Hanneman has died after suffering liver failure.
-He was 49.
+Slayer guitarist Jeff Hanneman has died aged 49.

-A statement from the group's publicist reads, "Slayer is devastated to inform that their bandmate and brother, Jeff Hanneman, passed away at about 11AM this morning near his Southern California home.
-He was 49.
+His band mates posted a message on Facebook, reading: ''Slayer is devastated to inform that their bandmate and brother, Jeff Hanneman, passed away at about 11am this morning near his Southern California home.

-"Hanneman was in an area hospital when he suffered liver failure... and will be sorely missed."
+''Hanneman was in an area hospital when he suffered liver failure.
+He is survived by his wife Kathy, his sister Kathy and his brothers Michael and Larry, and will be sorely missed.''

-Rocker Slash was among the first to pay tribute.
-In a post on Twitter.com he wrote, "Tragic & shocking news about Jeff Hanneman.
+Heartfelt tributes to the star have come flooding in on Twitter, with former Guns N' Roses guitarist Slash posting: ''Tragic & shocking news about Jeff Hanneman.
 He is going to missed by so many.
 What a sad day for Metal.
-Rip man."
+RIP man. (sic)''

 Fall Out Boy's Pete Wentz wrote:''Rest in peace Jeff Hanneman.
 Decade of aggression is the first cd I ever bought with my own money.
 Sad day. (sic)''